MRaza98/BIPM/Text Analytics Lab/LLM Interface for Databases/README.md

 ## Sebastian:

-- Make a detailed evaluation plan.
+- Make a detailed evaluation plan:
+- Split into quantitative and qualitative questions.
+- Quantitative: how many papers have surveys in them?